QuaSi-Software/Documentation/docs/resie_description_components.md

 #### Overview
 Geothermal probes are vertical geothermal heat exchangers with a typical drilling depth of 50 - 150 m.
 Into the borehole, which usually has a diameter of 150 - 160 mm, pipes are laid.
 In most cases, two pipes are inserted into the borehole in a U-shape and the borehole is subsequently filled with filling material.
 The purpose of the filling material is to improve the thermal properties of the heat transfer between the probe tubes and the ground and to give the borehole stability.
 Geothermal probes serve as heat reservoirs for heat pumps and can also be used conversely as cold reservoirs in summer regeneration mode.
 In larger systems, several borehole heat exchangers are connected hydraulically in parallel to form fields of geothermal probes.
 Over longer periods of time, the temperature fields around adjacent probes in a field influence each other.
 There are several approaches to model geothermal probes.
-In QuaSi II, the approach based on g-functions is chosen.
-Using the g-functions, temperature step responses to changes in thermal power can be calculated.
-This approach eliminates the need to numerically calculate the temperature field of the entire ground at each time step and is therefore considered computationally efficient.
+In ReSiE, an approach based on g-functions is chosen.
+Using the g-functions, temperature responses of the surrounding earth to changes in thermal in- and output power can be calculated, as illustrated in the figure below.
+This approach eliminates the need to numerically calculate the temperature field of the entire ground at each time step and is therefore computationally efficient.
 The g-function values are based on analytical mathematical computational equations, which will be discussed in more detail later.
 ![g-function approach simplified ](fig/231016_g_function_approach_simple.svg)

 #### Basic Simplifications
 The soil is assumed to be homogeneous with uniform and constant physical properties over time.
 The properties can be determined, for example, by a thermal response test, or estimated by assumptions of the soil typology with standard values from VDI 4640-1[^VDI4640-1].
 In addition, it is assumed that the heat transport processes in the ground are based exclusively on heat conduction.
-Convective effects are therefore not taken into account.
-All probes in the probe field are assumed to be identical in geometry and design and hydraulically connected in parallel, i.e. the same volume flow rate flows through all of them in each time step.
+Convective effects, like ground water flow, are therefore not taken into account.
+All probes in the probe field are assumed to be identical in geometry and design and are hydraulically connected in parallel, i.e. the same volume flow rate flows through all of them in each time step.
 The borehole and fluid temperatures of each individual probe are assumed to be the same and the total heat extraction and input rates are divided equally among all probes.

 [^VDI4640-1]: Verein Deutscher Ingenieure, VDI 4640 Blatt 1, Thermische Nutzung des Untergrunds - Grundlagen, Genehmigungen, Umweltaspekte: = Thermal use of the underground - fundamentals, approvals, environmental aspects.
 Berlin: Beuth Verlag GmbH, 2021.

 #### g-function approach
-The temperature response at the borehole wall \(T_B\) to a constant specific heat extraction or injection \(\tilde{q}_{in,out}\) can be determined using the following equation:
+The current temperature at the borehole wall \(T_B\) as response to a specific heat extraction or injection \(\tilde{q}_{in,out}\) within one timestep can be determined using the following equation:
 $$ T_B = T_{s,u} + \frac{\tilde{q}_{in,out}}{2\pi\lambda_s} \cdot g(t)\ $$

-Where \(T_{s,u}\) is the undisturbed ground temperature, \(\lambda_s\) is the heat conductivity of soil and g(t) the pre-calculated g-function value at the current simulation time t.
-The total heat extraction rate for one single probe \(\dot{Q}_{in,out}\), which is constant over each time step, is thereby related to the probe depth \(h_{\text{probe}}\) and considered to be uniform over the entire depth.
+where \(T_{s,u}\) is the undisturbed ground temperature, \(\lambda_s\) is the heat conductivity of the soil and \(g(t)\) the pre-calculated g-function value at the current simulation time (\t\). \(\tilde{q}_{in,out}\) can be calculated with the total heat extraction rate for one single probe \(\dot{Q}_{in,out}\), which is constant over each time step, and with the probe depth \(h_{\text{probe}}\). \(\dot{Q}_{in,out}\) is considered to be uniform over the entire depth of the probe.

 $$ \tilde{q}_{in,out} = \frac{\dot{Q}_{in,out}}{h_{\text{probe}}}\ $$

 Since the heat extraction or injection rate varies with each time step, a superposition approach is chosen, which is based on Duhamel's theorem.
-The temperature at the borehole wall is calculated by superimposing the temperature responses to past heat pulses.
+The temperature at the borehole wall is calculated by superimposing the temperature responses to past heat pulses:

 $$ T_B = T_{s,u} + \sum_{i=1}^n \left[ \frac{\tilde{q}_{in,out,i} - \tilde{q}_{in,out,i-1}}{2\pi\lambda_s} \cdot g(t_n - t_{i-1}) \right]\ $$